entigolabs/entigo-infralib-agent/README.md

   * include - list of module sources to exclusively include from the source repository
   * exclude - list of module sources to exclude from the source repository
   * force_version - sets the specified version to all modules that use this source, useful for specifying a branch or tag instead of semver, default **false**. **Warning!** Before changing from true to false, force a version that follows semver.
+  * username - username for git authentication
+  * password - password for git authentication, it's recommended to use custom replacement tags, e.g. `"{{ .output-custom.git-password}}"`
+  * insecure - allow insecure connection, default **false**
+  * repo_path - path to the git repository root directory, default uses Go's TempDir to create a directory named after the repository url.
+Use debug logging to see the path. **Warning!** Agent prunes the repo to match the remote.
 * destinations - list of destinations where the agent will push the generated step files, in addition to the default bucket
   * name - name of the destination
   * git - git repository must be accessible by the agent.
 For authentication, use either key or username/password.
 For the key and password, it's recommended to use custom replacement tags, e.g. `"{{ .output-custom.git-key }}"`